appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 # Next Step: Non-Technical Interview

 In order to be a successful software engineer, you don't just need technical skills, you need some soft skills too.
 This is especially true when interviewing for a job.
 So now it's time to put the code aside and just chat.
-We will do a short non-technical interview with you over Skype.
+We will do a short non-technical interview with you over [Google Hangouts][hangouts].
 It will be recorded for evaluation and quality assurance.

 Doing some preparation for this interview is important.
 This guide will walk you through what you need to do.
 The interview lasts around 20 minutes, but you should probably spend 2-4 hours preparing, depending on how much work you've done on your resume and how familiar you are with interviewing and personal sales.